-Faced with the opportunities and challenges posed by digitisation, globalisation and high-paced innovation, there’s a tendency for organisations to reach out to external management consultants.
-The consultants come and go, typically leaving behind a report based on their well-healed approach of:
+Faced with the opportunities and challenges posed by digitisation, globalisation and high-paced innovation, many organisations reach out to external management consultants to help them with their strategy.
+The consultants come and apply their well-healed approach of:

 - analysis by ‘benchmark’